brendonborck/Art-Crypto/README.md

 # art.crypto

 This project was done during the Ethereum Rio Hackathon which happend mid march 2022.
-It won the Livepeer prize for best using peer to peer streaming technology.
+It won the Liveper bounty for best integrating with Livepeer VOD API.

 art.crypto is a marketplace where artists can sell NFTs and offer extra contents (mainly video) which can be accessed using the bought NFTs.